Apple’s iOS 14 Update & What It Means For Your Business

 After installing the Conversion API tracking, we recommend you do the following:

-- Work on your offer: If you have a great offer, you don’t need to use the most advanced ad platform to drive traffic.
+If you have a great offer, you don’t need to use the most advanced ad platform to drive traffic.
 Put much more focus on “value first”, on relationship building, on your funnel.
-We believe lead generation will be a much more common strategy when the targeting is no longer as advanced as it is now.
+We believe lead generation will be a much more common strategy when the targeting is no longer as advanced as it is now

-- Start testing other channels: List your products on etsy, amazon, ebay and co.
+List your products on Etsy, Amazon, eBay, and co.

-Build a list of (potential) customers, survey and segment them.
+Build a list of (potential) customers, survey, and segment them

 Facebook spoiled entrepreneurs.
 As these effects take place, your positioning becomes much more important again.
-Take it as an opportunity to think about your brands differentiators and value proposition again.
-Optimize for user experience.
+Take it as an opportunity to think about your brands’ differentiators and value proposition again.
+Optimize for user experience

-As customer acquisition becomes more difficult, retention strategies become the name of the game.
+As customer acquisition becomes more difficult, retention strategies become the name of the game